 Blog posts are not the only writing you should be completing early.
 While your campaign calendar organizes the big picture of how your promotions and blog posts interact, create a separate social media content calendar to track your posts across all of your social media channels.
 Begin writing these posts as soon as you can.
 Not only will this save time later when the rush of the holiday season is upon you, but it will also give you time to have each social media post edited and approved by at least one other member of your communications team.

-As you form your calendar, don’t be afraid to repurpose social posts across your various channels.
+As you form your calendar, don’t be afraid to repurpose posts across channels like podcasts, blog posts, video, and more.
 Use September to perfect the content and voice of your posts, as well as plan optimal timing.
 The more you do now, the more you can focus your social media efforts on responding to customers once the holiday season is in full swing.
 Use native scheduling features on Facebook and third-party Twitter schedulers such as Buffer or Hootsuite to never miss a beat.

 Prepare Your Visuals